Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 3. NTDLL.DLL - This is the lowest layer in User Mode and is responsible for the transition from User Mode to Kernel Mode.
 4. Executive - This is the upper layer in Kernel Mode, and is usually accessed by NTDLL.DLL upon transitioning from User Mode to Kernel Mode.
 5. Kernel - The lower layer in Kernel Mode that provides important OS facilities; like Thread Scheduling and Interrupt and Exeception Dispatching.
-6. Device Drivers - This a loadable kernel module that is responsible for carrying out operations for a specific device.
+6. Device Drivers - This a loadable kernel module that is responsible for carrying out operations for a specific device; such as file system and network drivers.
 7. Hardware Abstraction Layer (HAL) - This is a key component in Windows for insulating between the hardware and software.
 8. Graphics (Win32k) - This is used to handle all window related requests; such as resizing/minimzing a windows screen,etc. (UI related)
 - For this, instead of being directed to the 'Executive' component, your request will be sent here